dmbarbour/glas/docs/GlasCLI.md

 The effects API for Glas CLI is essentially everything listed in [Glas Apps](GlasApps.md) plus the 'load' effect described for language modules.

-* **load:ModuleRef** - load value of referenced module.
+* **load:ModuleRef** - load current value of referenced module, or fail if the module cannot be compiled.
+References are the same as used by language modules.

-The 'load' effect should return updated values if module source has updated between transactions.
-This is intended to provide a basis for live coding.
+The ability to update source code and load updated module values, together with accelerated evaluation, can provide an effective basis for live coding in Glas systems.
+In context of incremental computing, 'load' is potentially stable until the module is updated.